High-Dimensional Bayesian Model Comparison in Cosmology with GPU-accelerated Nested Sampling and Neural Emulators: Discussion

 There are a number of potential routes to lift this bottleneck further.
-All the calculations presented in this work are performed in double numeric precision: whilst it is non-trivial to ensure that sufficient accuracy in result is achievable with lower precision, it is noteworthy that much of the hardware development is targetting increasingly reduced numeric precision, and this is a development that physicists need to be alert to~\citep{jacob2017quantizationtrainingneuralnetworks}.
+All the calculations presented in this work are performed in double numeric precision: whilst it is non-trivial to ensure that sufficient accuracy is achievable with lower precision, it is noteworthy that much of the hardware development is targeting increasingly reduced numeric precision, and this is a development that physicists need to be alert to~\citep{jacob2017quantizationtrainingneuralnetworks}.
 Reducing the required numeric precision to single float numerics would greatly increase the potential to parallelise the calculations in this work.
 More immediately, it is also feasible to recover massive speed-ups by deploying the calculations over multiple devices/GPU clusters.
 The original work of ~\citet{Piras_2024} distributed its MCMC chains over multiple devices, thus enabling faster (in wall-time) accumulation of multiple chains.
-However, multiple chains in this context primarily improve the estimate of variance of the result, in contrast population level approaches such as NSS can improve total runtime (for a fixed variance) more directly using multiple devices.
+However, multiple chains in this context primarily improve the estimate of the variance of the result; in contrast, population level approaches such as NSS can use multiple devices to directly improve run-time (at a fixed variance).
 We leave a multi-device implementation of this pipeline to future work.